menandmice/micetro_docs/guides/implementation/architecture.rst

 The DHCP Server Controller listens for connections from Men&Mice Central on TCP port 4151.

 .. tip::
-  There are a few strategies to install the Men&Mice DHCP Server Controller (i.e., DHCP agent).
+  There are a few strategies to install the Micetro DHCP Server Controller (i.e., DHCP agent).

   * In a Unix ISC DHCP environment, the DHCP agent is installed on all DHCP servers that are to be managed.